 It won’t surprise you to hear that The Lake District is a foodies paradise.
 From it’s three Michelin starred restaurants to Grasmere’s Gingerbread Shop and Kendal’s mintcake, there’s a pallet for everyone.

-If you want to visit The Lakes, sse this map to search for local, cheap accommodation.
-Scroll out for the best chance of finding somewhere.
+If you want to visit The Lakes, use this map to search for local, cheap accommodation.

 The UK has around 6,000 islands although only 136 are permanently inhabited and the largest set of islands falls in the Inner Hebrides in Scotland.

-Mull is gnerally going to be your gateway access point to all of the other islands.
-It’s the second largest island after Skye and is roughly 25 miles long and 20 miles wide.
+Mull is generally going to be your gateway access point to all of the other islands.
+It’s the second-largest island after Skye and is roughly 25 miles long and 20 miles wide.
 It has a population of nearly 2700 and has grand landscapes reminiscent of the Highlands and towering peaks, gushing waterfalls and wind-rippled lochs.
 Home to the world-famous, colourful town of Tobermory, it is a popular destination.